The Journal Newsletter

 by Susan Michael

-Free Writing Exercise – Write for 20 minutes (without editing) in any style, using “The Man” or “The Woman” as your starting point.
+Free Writing Exercise – Write for 20 minutes (without editing) in any style, using a Laundromat as your setting.

 If you would like to contribute to the “How I Use The Journal”, “Writing Exercises”, or “Tips & Tricks” sections, or would like to submit an article about journaling, writing, or another The Journal-related topic, we would love to hear from you.